Skip to content

 - default ignore

-Rules are evaluated strictly in the order shown, beginning from the top of the list.
-Running ls malicious within a bash shell won't generate an alert.
-However, if we switched the order of the first two rules, an alert is generated if we run ls malicious from within a bash shell, as it matches on the programArguments rule before the ignore bash rule is applied.
+SLS evaluates rules in the order shown, starting at the top of the list.
+Running ls malicious within a Bash shell won't generate an alert.
+However, if you switch the order of the first two rules, SLS will generate an alert if ls malicious is run from within a Bash shell, as it matches the programArguments rule before the ignore Bash rule.

 Lists